Nabua: Economy

+Nabua used to be the center of economic development in Bicol just behind Legazpi City and Naga City throughout the 19th and 20th century.
+During the late 1990s and early 2000s most development went to the cities and municipalities of Tabaco, Iriga, Masbate City, Sorsogon City, Bulan, Ligao, Polangui, Goa, Pili and Sipocot then leaving behind Nabua as a residential area.
+But due to Nabua's wide fertile agricultural land and resources plus the Bicol River in the western portion of the municipality Nabua was seen as a growing commercial hub of Bicol in 2006 and was reclassified as a first class municipality in 2007.
+Now Nabua has several shopping centers, cultural centers, and other businesses.

 Primary Products

 Agriculture contributes a major role to the economy of the municipality of Nabua given its vast alluvial plains.
 Its agricultural contribution consists of crop production, livestock, and fishery.
 Crop production is more intense rather than livestock and fishery.

 Rice production, both irrigated and non-irrigated occupies about 87.26% of the total agricultural land devoted to crop production while corn and other types of crops occupies merely 7.96% and 4.78% respectively.
 However, crop production in the entire municipality represents only about 36.94% of the total municipal land area.
 Livestock production can be described as one merely that of backyard raising style despite the presence of at least two farms located at Inapatan with aggregate of only 1.00 hectare and only 22,000 animal heads.
 Likewise, inland fishing can hardly produce much-needed agricultural revenues both for the inland fishermen as well as for the benefit of the local government.